kirtide/SynthMSAADisabler/README.md

 # SynthMSAADisabler

-This is a basic MSAA disabler for Synth Riders.
+This mod is a basic MSAA disabler for Synth Riders.

 Since the v3 release of the game, MSAA is "baked" at 4x.
 Despite the MSAA option within the advanced graphics settings menu existing-changing it does nothing.